koerthawkins/neuroment2/README.md

 The CNN comprises a simple, linear model structure.
 For data generation you may use different feature computation algorithms, like mel-frequency spectra or CQTs.
 You can predict the envelopes of different instruments in your own audio files during inference.

+The documentation of this project is in [docs/Neuroment2_Haeusler-Maier.pdf](docs/Neuroment2_Haeusler-Maier.pdf).

 ## Structure

 - `cluster/`: Configuration files and scripts for slurm simulation clusters